LSU vs. Michigan Predictions & Picks - Women's NCAA Tournament Second Round

 Michigan Schedule Analysis

-- The Wolverines' signature win of the season came in a 76-68 victory against the No. 20 North Carolina Tar Heels on December 20.
+- The Wolverines' best win this season came in a 76-68 victory over the No. 20 North Carolina Tar Heels on December 20.

-- According to the RPI, the Lady Tigers have seven wins against Quadrant 3 teams, tied for the 45th-most in Division 1.
+- According to the RPI, the Lady Tigers have seven wins against Quadrant 3 opponents, tied for the 45th-most in the country.

 Michigan 2022-23 Best Wins